William A. Darity

 AFN Brief: Women and Business Ownership awarded by (Principal Investigator).
 2017 to 2019

 Collaborative Research: Identity, Stereotypes and Black College Student Success awarded by National Science Foundation (Principal Investigator).
 2015 to 2018

-A New Research Program on Race, Ethnicity, Gender and Self-Employment awarded by JPMorgan Chase Foundation (Principal Investigator).
+A New Research Program on Race, Ethnicity, Gender and Self-Employment awarded by (Principal Investigator).
 2017 to 2018